mosfet-sudo/ML-Project-G75/README.md

 ## Datasets
 All datasets are publicly available, with preprocessing pipelines documented in the main notebook (see *Core Structure*).
-Key details from the final report are补充如下：
+Key details from the final report are：

 | Dataset               | Purpose                          | Key Preprocessing Steps                                                                 | Source Link                                                                 |
 |-----------------------|----------------------------------|-----------------------------------------------------------------------------------------|-----------------------------------------------------------------------------|